UCL/rsd-cppcourse/introduction/02whycpp.md

 for running on supercomputers, are often written in compiled languages, and the tools for accessing parallelism (like OpenMP and MPI) are better in these languages.

-So, if you want code that runs really fast, especially on state of the art supercomputers, then you might want to use C++, C, or FORTRAN.
+So, if you want code that runs really fast, especially on state of the art supercomputers, then you might want to use C++, C, or Fortran.

 C++11
 -----